TARAC: Mitigating Hallucination in LVLMs via Temporal Attention Real-time Accumulative Connection: Methodology

 Here, $j$ is the index of the attention head, and -1 indicates that we are only processing the current generating token. $i_s$ and $i_e$ represent the starting and ending indices of the image tokens, respectively.
 In this case, we compress the original attention across attention heads using the maximum value function.
 This approach extracts the prominent values of the original attention for each attention head, which can highlight the main visual information attended to by the model at that layer and shares this information across different heads.
 If the mean function were used instead, the prominent values might be averaged and overlooked, as they only appear in a few heads.

 For the first generated token, we directly record its attention to the image tokens.
 For subsequent generated tokens, we update the accumulated attention using a memory update factor $\alpha \in [0,1]$.
 This both prevents the values of the accumulated attention from growing excessively and makes the model focus more on the attention of the most recently generated token to the image tokens.
 Here, $\alpha$ is similar to a mechanism that limits the size of the window for focusing on historical information, preventing excessively distant visual information from interfering with the current token generation.
+This decay mechanism draws inspiration from the Ebbinghaus Forgetting Curve \cite{ebbinghaus2013image}, which suggests that memory retention declines exponentially over time.
+By incorporating this, TARAC ensures that the model prioritizes relevant recent visual cues while gradually discarding outdated information.
 The formal representation of the accumulated attention $\hat{A}_{l}^{t} \in \mathbb{R}^{1 \times N_i}$ is as follows: